hybridgroup/gort/README.md

    gort [global options] command [command options] [arguments...]

 VERSION:
-   0.3.0
+   0.4.1

 COMMANDS:
-   scan         Scan for connected devices on Serial, USB, or Bluetooth ports bluetooth    Pair, unpair & connect to bluetooth devices. arduino      Install avrdude, and upload HEX files to your Arduino spark        Upload sketches to your Spark digispark    Configure your Digispark microcontroller crazyflie    Configure your Crazyflie klaatu       barada nikto dronedrop    Install, uninstall, update and download dronedrop firmware help, h      Shows a list of commands or help for one command
+   scan         Scan for connected devices on Serial, USB, or Bluetooth ports bluetooth    Pair, unpair & connect to bluetooth devices. arduino      Install avrdude, and upload HEX files to your Arduino particle     Upload sketches to your Particle Photon digispark    Configure your Digispark microcontroller crazyflie    Configure your Crazyflie klaatu       barada nikto help, h      Shows a list of commands or help for one command

 GLOBAL OPTIONS: